cmaurini/cmaurini.github.io/computationalmechanics.md

 ---
 layout: page
-title: compmech
+title: Master in Computational Mechanics
 date:   2017-08-26 19:02:34 +0800
 ---

-# Master Computational Mechanics

 The official website is here: